lineality/lines_editor/README.md

 # lines_editor

-Lines is a minimal text editor .r
+Lines is a minimal text editor.